Crystal Impact Home

 • Data were checked using an elaborate software package containing more than 60 modules.

-• Entry contains more than twice as many database fields per entry than ICSD entries.
+• An entry contains more than twice as many database fields per entry than ICSD or Crystmet entries.

 • Every entry contains links to external data sources: